Scriptim/Snake-Battle/README.md

 	python2.7 snakebattle.py

-The game is tested with **Python v2.7**, feel free to use another compatible version
+The game is tested with **Python v2.7**, feel free to use any other compatible version

 ## Play Game